 Reviewed by

-Should you use a HELOC or home equity loan to consolidate debt FAQs
+Frequently asked questions about using a HELOC or home equity loan to consolidate debt

 A HELOC could be better if you want flexible repayment options and a revolving credit line you could use again during the draw period.